As you can see from details on the "Who and What..." page, the Camp is involved in a number of activities, all of which are interesting and enjoyable.

 get an application?

-prospective members attend a meeting at which time an application can be
+camp meeting at which time an application can be obtained or the

-obtained.
+officer.
 Attending a meeting provides the opportunity to meet

 face-to-face and resolve any questions about the organization that may remain.